Applications for the 2019 Friday Scientific Workshops have now closed.

 Oversight and Review

-The Committee on Scientific Affairs will review the Friday Scientific Workshop application and make a recommendation to the Program and Executive Committees for approval.
-The Committee on Scientific Affairs has direct oversight of workshop program content development, organizers and speakers.
+The ASH Committee on Scientific Affairs reviews all Friday Scientific Workshop applications and makes recommendations to the Program and Executive Committees for approval.
+The Committee on Scientific Affairs has direct oversight of workshop program content development, organizers, and speakers.
 The Committee on Scientific Affairs has the right to alter the program if deemed appropriate.
 Friday Scientific Workshops are subject to annual review by the Program Committee.
-The workshop will be peer-reviewed annually to ensure that it meets its goals and objectives.
+Each workshop will be evaluated to ensure that it meets its goals and objectives.

 back to top